Salesforce

 Available when using Connected App with OAuth authentication.

 Private Key Private key from the public key certificate that you used with the connected app.
+Ensure that the key is formatted correctly, with no spaces or extra line breaks.

 Available when using Connected App with OAuth authentication.